WordPress/hosting-handbook/tests.md

 ### Running the test

-Now that we have the environment ready, let's go get the test.
-To do this we will execute the file that will perform it.
+The environment is ready, so let's go get the test.
+To do this, execute the file that will perform it.

 ```bash
 cd /tmp/phpunit-test-runner/